IP-CAM/transactworld-opencart_ver_1.5/README.md

-# TransactWorld OpenCart installation guide
+# TransactWorld OpenCart Version 1.5 installation guide

 1.)
 Go to your opencart root folder and paste the “admin” and “catalog” folder in your root directory.

-2.) login to your Opencart admin panel, in menu bar goto Extensions=>Payments.
+2.)
+Login to your Opencart admin panel, in menu bar goto Extensions=>Payments.

 3.)
-Locate the "Paymentz Online Payment" and click on "install" button.
+Locate the "TransactWorld Online Payment" and click on "install" button.

 4.)
-Now, click on the "Edit" button for configuration settings of paymentz gateway.
+Now, click on the "Edit" button for configuration settings of TransactWorld gateway.

 5.)
 Once configured save button.
 ### Note: